balves42/miicam_2022/docs/content/development/How-to-build-the-binaries-for-the-webcam-hack.md

 ### Download and setup the toolchain

-If you are looking for the full sdk file, containing all data sheets, manufacturer pdf's and extended instructions on how to use the gmlib library, download the [full rar sdk files](https://fliphess.com/toolchain/GM8136_SDK_release_v1.0.rar).
+~~If you are looking for the full sdk file, containing all data sheets, manufacturer pdf's and extended instructions on how to use the gmlib library, download the [full rar sdk files](https://fliphess.com/toolchain/GM8136_SDK_release_v1.0.rar).~~

 To build the binaries only the GM8136 SDK toolchain must be installed in `/usr/src/arm-linux-3.3/toolchain_gnueabi-4.4.0_ARMv5TE`, you don't need the kernel modules, uboot, linux kernel, rootfs and other tools to cross compile the binaries.

-You can download the toolchain and other files from [my website](https://fliphess.com/toolchain).
+You can download the toolchain from [this forked repo](https://github.com/balves42/miicam_2022/raw/master/utils/toolchain_gnueabi-4.4.0_ARMv5TE.tgz).

 ### Prepare your environment